December 7, 2017

 January 15, 2018

 A lot happens on Instagram.
 It’s a place for conversation, a source of inspiration and even serves as a point of purchase for many buyers.
 Having a strong Instagram presence goes without saying for brands – it’s like singing along to Queen’s Bohemian Rhapsody when it comes on the radio – you kind of just have to go for it.
-That said, there are some best practices you should be aware of when cultivating your social following.
+That said, there are some best practices you should be aware of when cultivating your social media following.
 One of these go-to rules is always work on accruing real followers.
 Now, building a follower list of real people may seem like given, but let us tell you why it isn’t.
 According to research conducted by Iconosquare, “at least 40 percent of comments on brand Instagram posts are fake.”
 That means out of 200 comments, only 120 of them were written by real people.
-And, as you might imagine, these fake interactions – whether they be comments or friend requests – skew social reports, muddle engagement rates and send an inauthentic message that is a major turn-off for social users.
+And, as you might imagine, these fake interactions – whether they be comments or friend requests – skew social media reporting and social media marketing analytics, muddle engagement rates and send an inauthentic message that is a major turn-off for social media users.

 First, let’s get one thing straight — inflating your follower count with fake followers can be tempting and lots of people do it.
 In fact, there are entire websites dedicated to supplying accounts with massive amounts of fake followers, but before you start cutting checks, you need to weigh the costs.
 One major issue with fake follower counts is disproportionate engagement rates.
 Think about it: you’ve just spent all of this money buying new followers, but, when you look at the quality of discussion and number of likes per post the stats look pretty dismal, especially for a brand with so many followers.
 This issue occurs because bots are, well, bots – they aren’t real people with thoughts and opinions.
 They don’t bring quality to the conversation and they certainly don’t engage with content in the same way an actual person does.
-Oftentimes, users can get tipped off to fake follower counts when they see brands with thousands of followers only getting 10 or 20 likes and three or four comments on their posts – and that’s when lack of authenticity and honesty can really start hurting a brand’s reputation.
+Oftentimes, users can get tipped off to fake follower counts when they see retail brands with thousands of followers only getting 10 or 20 likes and three or four comments on their posts – and that’s when lack of authenticity and honesty can really start hurting a retail brand’s reputation.

 Engagement isn’t the only statistic that takes a hit when you hire fake followers.
 As a retail brand, traffic and sales are two hugely important factors that are heavily impacted by your customer base.
-When you have real followers – real customers – you can appeal to their desire to make a purchase through social media marketing tactics.
+When you have real followers on social media – real customers – you can appeal to their desire to make a purchase through social media marketing tactics.
 Fake followers do nothing to improve ROI – they don’t go to stores, they don’t click links and they certainly don’t spend money.

 So, how do you spot a fake follower?
-Whether it be on an influencer’s friends list or your own social profile, there are a few tell-tale signs you can look for.
+Whether it be on an influencer’s friends list or your own social media profile, there are a few tell-tale signs you can look for.
 Many bot profiles have tons of followers but only have a few, generic personal posts.
 If you suspect an account is using stock or stolen photography, Google Images actually offers a drag-and-drop search function that will lead you to a photo’s source.
 You can also identify bots through their comments, which are usually completely irrelevant to the post and shamelessly plug a particular product.
 Here are a few examples:

 Last but not least, you think a bot is a bot, you’re probably right!
 Listen to your intuition and, if something doesn’t feel right, delete their friend request.